irromano/MachineLearning/ConvolutionCode/README.md

-# Convolution Codes
+# Convolution Codes and Turbo Codes
 The programs written for this assignment consist of a Convolution Encoder, Viterbi Decoder, and Forward Backward decoder.
 The two main programs to run are Conv_BSC.py and Conv_AWGN.py.
 Both require the Conv_Trellis.py file in the same directory to run.

+It also includes two Turbo Code scripts which also use the Convolution Code Trellis program.

 To run the BSC program, use the following command while in the directory to run them in Python3: python Conv_BSC.py or